schoeberl/chisel-book/slides/course_www.md

  * Computer usage as a developer (text/program editor, file system, command line interface)
  * Basic programming

-Depending on your background the prerequisites are covered in one of following courses:
+Depending on your background the prerequisites are covered in one of the following courses:

  * 02138 Digital Electronics 1
  * 02132 Computer Systems